-If you suspect self-harming or non-accidental injury, do not confront the student, immediately seek advice from the Child Protection Officer, Mrs J Parry and/or Mr G Brenton as in line with the school Safeguarding Policy.
+If you suspect self-harming or non-accidental injury, do not confront the student, immediately seek advice from the Designated Safeguarding Lead (Sarah Hale), as in line with the schools Safeguarding Policy.

 The role of teachers and other staff

 All staff have a duty to prevent accidents, if you see a potential hazard take action if safe to do so, and inform the Headteacher and they should then take action taken to remove the hazard/safety issue and report to maintenance or Head of Service if needed.